-- Marketing data bases are highly specialized data bases containing consumer data on such items as retail products, buying habits, and radio and TV preferences. - Marketing data bases are usually offered bundled as part of printed subscription services.
-Marketing data base subscription fees of \$20,000 or more are not uncommon. - Marketing data bases are offered by data base vendors directly, or frequently through information services vendors who frequently offer special value-added software useful for market and media analysis and forecasting.
+- a.
+Types - Marketing data bases are highly specialized data bases containing consumer data on such items as retail products, buying habits, and radio and TV preferences. - Marketing data bases are usually offered bundled as part of printed subscription tion services.
+Marketing data base subscription fees of \$20,000 or more are not uncommon. - Marketing data bases are offered by data base vendors directly or, frequently, through information services vendors who often offer special value-added software useful for market and media analysis and forecasting. - There are four types of marketing data bases: - Data bases that contain consumer retail product data, such as the SAMI product movement data base. - Data bases that contain consumer audience data, such as Media Market Research, Inc.'s consumer surveys. - Data bases that contain media data, such as Media Market Research, Inc.'s media market data bases.

-- There are four types of marketing data bases: - Data bases that contain consumer retail product data, such as the SAMI product movement data base. - Data bases that contain consumer audience data, such as Media Market Research, Inc.'s consumer surveys. - Data bases that contain media data, such as Media Market Research, Inc.'s media market data bases. - Data bases that contain aggregate economic data, such as The Lumberg Report on petroleum prices and movements from Lumberg Surveys, Inc.
+- Data bases that contain aggregate economic data, such as The Lumberg Report on petroleum prices and movements from Lumberg Surveys, Inc.

-- Spurred by automated data collection such as automated audience recorders, data scanners, hand-held data recorders, and automated data transmission, the market for marketing data base services, nearly \$200 million in 1983, will exceed \$700 million in 1989 by experiencing an annual growth rate of 25% for the forecast period.
-Details are in Exhibit IV-15. - Recognizing the value-added nature of the data, data base vendors' subscription services represent the major source (70%) of user expenditures. - Major data base vendors (such as A. C. Nielsen) that have integrated data bases with the computing services will accelerate information services vendor growth during the forecast period. - Sustained growth in value-added network services results from the continued entry of new data base vendors, such as Market Data Retrieval, Inc., which delivers products and services through VANS.
+- Spurred by automated data collection such as automated audience recorders, data scanners, hand-held data recorders, and automated data transmission, the market for marketing data base services, over \$230 million in 1984, will exceed \$900 million in 1990, experiencing an annual growth rate of 27% for the forecast period.
+Details are shown in Exhibit IV-15. - Recognizing the value-added nature of the data, data base vendors' subscription services represent the major source (66%) of user expenditures. - Major data base vendors (such as A. C. Nielsen) that have integrated data bases with the computing services will accelerate information services vendor growth during the forecast period. - Sustained growth in value-added network services results from the continued entry of new data base vendors, such as Market Data Retrieval, Inc., which delivers products and services through VANs. - Retail and discrete manufacturing are, as shown in Exhibit IV-16, the major market sectors, together comprising just over 50% of total 1984 user expenditures placed with information services vendors.